derrickroselight/Advanced_Dijkstra_Algorithm/README.md

 Because when I was young, I was entirely fascinated with Google Map and thought it was a black magic.
 Hence, After finishing this, I feel like i'm a senior software engineer in Google Map team.
 B-)
-(In fact, They're not using Dijkstra Algorithm cause it isn't fast enough.)
+(In fact, They're not using Dijkstra Algorithm, because it isn't fast enough and too simple to work on that scale.)